-If the user types any key other than "Y", the ASCII BASIC module will return to command mode, and the DIAG command is ignored.
-If the user types "Y" in response to the DIAG prompt, the firmware diagnostic routines will run.
-The result of each test will be displayed as it is executed.
+If the user types any key other than "Y", the ASCII BASIC module returns to command mode, and the DIAG command is ignored.
+If the user types "Y" in response to the DIAG prompt, the firmware diagnostic routines runs.
+The result of each test is displayed as it is executed.
 When all tests have completed, the tests are restarted from the beginning.

 To terminate the diagnostic test execution, the user must simply press any key.
-At that point, the module will behave as though it had just been reset.
-Note that any programs stored in the DATA memory will be lost.
+At that point, the module behaves as though it had just been reset.
+Note that any programs stored in the DATA memory are lost.